Main Content start here

 Market Overview

-India Peer to Peer Lending Market was valued at USD 9.60 billion in 2023 and is anticipated to grow with a CAGR of 21.66% through 2029.
+India Peer to Peer Lending Market was valued at USD 13.17 Billion in 2024 and is expected to reach USD 34.61 Billion by 2030 with a CAGR of 17.53% during the forecast period.
 The peer-to-peer (P2P) lending market in India has been experiencing significant growth, driven by the increasing adoption of digital financial services and the need for alternative lending platforms.
 P2P lending in India involves individuals or businesses lending and borrowing directly from each other through online platforms, bypassing traditional financial intermediaries.
+Lendbox, a leading peer-to-peer lending platform in India, has transformed the traditional lending market through strategic investments in enhancing customer experience.
+The company's focus on sales and technology has played a key role in driving its growth.
+As a result, Lendbox reported Assets Under Management (AUM) exceeding 2,600 crores as of January 2024, reflecting its strong market presence and operational success.

 Key Market Drivers